spa-dev/PyBlenderRender/README.md

 ### Limited Number of Keyword Arguments

-Keyword arguments are limited to core features of Blender.
-The code needs further modification to accept and pass additional keyword arguments, i.e., using **kwargs.
+Keyword arguments are generally limited to core features of Blender.
+The code needs further modification to accept and pass additional keyword arguments.

-### Camera Distance Variability in CameraPathType.CUBE
+### Camera Distance Variability (Notable in CameraPathType.CUBE)

 With the CUBE camera path type, the bottom view appears closer than others.
-This issue is possibly related to object tracking issues, where the Track
+This issue is related to object tracking inconsistencies, where the camera may not focus on the intended center of the object.
+Possible causes:

-To constraint might be influencing the final camera position in unexpected
-ways, especially at extreme elevations.
+- Tracking constraint issues: The `Damped Track` constraint may affect final positioning in different ways, especially at extreme elevations.

+- Object center definition variation: An object’s center can be calculated in multiple ways (e.g. `GEOMETRY`, `CENTER_OF_MASS`, `MEDIAN`, `BOUNDS`).
+The command `bpy.ops.object.origin_set(...)` modifies the object’s origin, potentially shifting the tracking target.

+- Bounding box vs. true center: If the tracking target is set to the bounding box center, it may not match the intended center (i.e., geometric centroid or center of mass), or vice versa.

+Workaround: Try various options until suitable tracking is achieved.

 ### Light Energy Calculation Inconsistencies